Page 1: Biography

 Te Aitanga-a-Hauiti and Rongowhakaata; public servant, interpreter, landowner, genealogist

-In the end, he went with two neighbours to the Otago goldfields where his family rejoined him.
-His eldest son, Frank, later recalled a series of goldrushes which took the family to the West Coast.
-During the mid 1860s Harris held various official positions, including registrar of marriages for the districts of River Grey and Cobden, and clerk at the District Court of Westland, situated at Westport.
+In the end, Harris went with two neighbours to the Otago goldfields, where his family rejoined him.
+His eldest son, Frank, later recalled a series of gold rushes which took the family to the West Coast.
+During the mid-1860s Harris held various official positions, including registrar of marriages for the districts of River Grey and Cobden, and clerk at the District Court of Westland.

 It is not clear how Harris was occupied after 1870.
 One attractive possibility is that he was re-employed by the Native Department.
 McLean had returned to a position of power in the Fox–Vogel government formed in mid 1869.
 In 1873 a new native land act was passed to take effect at the beginning of 1874.
 It contained administrative provisions to ensure full preparation of land claims before they came up in the Native Land Court; one requirement was the recording of genealogies.
 There is a suggestion that McLean appointed Harris to compile Māori genealogies for the East Coast area in 1873.